Episode 139 – Do you really know how to use nutrition supplements?

 2 The next level is to look at adding in the essential or additional nutrition supplements into your diet such as multivitamins, omega-3s and vitamin D.

-3. Then once the second level is consistent, let’s have a look at your pre workout, intra workout and post workout supplementation.
+3. Then once the second level is consistent, let’s have a look at your pre workout, intra workout and post workout nutrition supplements.
 What you start with will depend on your finances, goals and priorities.

 Photo by Daily Nouri on Unsplash